We have become shopaholics

 New Zealanders have been steadily increasing their spending year on year and it has now reached epic proportions, leading us to the conclusion that we've become shopaholics!

 You’re probably wondering how we know this or rather how we came to this deduction.
 The truth is it’s no secret.
-All the statistics that show figures of how much New Zealanders spend are available year on year and it’s quite shocking to see.
+All the statistics that show figures of how much New Zealanders spend are available year after year and it’s quite shocking to see.
 We've seen an unprecedented increase in spending peaking at around 40% compared to some 20 years ago.
 Although the recession has reduced any dramatic annual increase in spending it still has done very little to change the trends.

 What are we buying?

 A recent report showed that household costs had increased by approximately $1000 due to the extra spending on household items and services relating to general household items.
 These include expenses on fuel, electricity and general appliances.
-Day to day expenses should be covered by your income and if you’re struggling to meet your financial commitments every month due to the large increases in spending then you’re going to turn to personal loans and credit cards to make due.
+Day-to-day expenses should be covered by your income and if you’re struggling to meet your financial commitments every month due to the large increases in spending then you’re going to turn to personal loans and credit cards to make due.
 This is where New Zealanders start relying on credit that they cannot afford.

 How does shopping affect the financial climate?

 It begs the question; why is all this spending happening when compared to years ago?
 Reports will show that it’s largely due to the boosted purchasing power of New Zealanders who have entered the workforce and as a result are able to access credit.
-The rate of spending continues to increase steadily year on year.
+The rate of spending continues to increase steadily year after year.

-When you consider the time period between 1992 and March 2011, expenditure increased substantially by 40% while the overall spend per household grew by 35%.
+When you consider the time period between 1992 and March 2011, expenditure increased substantially by 40% while the overall spending per household grew by 35%.
 New Zealanders are therefore putting themselves in a position where more credit is becoming a household requirement to simply keep up with bills and debt.
 The amount of debt outstanding in New Zealand, as a result, is creating a massive strain on the economy.
-Solutions such as debt counselling and debt consolidation are available but are not overnight solutions and take a long time to clear debt.
+Solutions such as debt counselling and debt consolidation are available but are not overnight solutions and take a long time to clear the debt.

-When you take a look at the nation overall, the household spending for the year 2011 exceeded $83 billion.
+When you take a look at the nation overall, household spending for the year 2011 exceeded $83 billion.
 That figure is so exorbitant, it’s tough to wrap your mind around it, but it’s the reality of what’s happening.
 They are forking out far more than ever before on shopping and it’s becoming a concern.

 Why is it becoming a concern?

 The only time that the spending actually slowed down was when we underwent a recession.
-The spending during the years 2009 and 2010 had decreased across all categories and it was especially noticed where transport, food and entertainment were concerned.
+The spending during the years 2009 and 2010 had decreased across all categories and it was especially noticeable where transport, food and entertainment were concerned.
 Obviously, this affected the entertainment industry as well as restaurants and other vendors in the country.

-Low-income households are said to be seeing far lower levels of discretionary income and major drops in the income, yet are still managing to spend more.
+Low-income households are said to be seeing far lower levels of discretionary income and major drops in income, yet are still managing to spend more.
 However, even though expenditure has risen, it still fell short of a full recovery to the pre-recession figures in some of the spending categories that might be considered a luxury such as hotels and restaurants.

 We keep referring to New Zealanders and their spending habits, but it should be said that their spending trend was not far off from all the other well-developed countries.
-Which shows that it is, in fact, more of a global trend really.
+This shows that it is, in fact, more of a global trend really.